mehulmpt/react-native-types-for-css-modules/README.md

 New `@types/react-native` versions are being regularly published from the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.

-It would be too difficult and time consuming to manually update the `className` type to each new version of `@types/react-native`.
+It would be too difficult and time consuming to manually update the `styleName` type to each new version of `@types/react-native`.
 That's why there is a Ruby script that looks for new `@types/react-native` versions from `npm` and creates a new version to this repository.

-Use `ruby update_versions.rb` to update `className` type to newer `@types/react-native` version(s).
+Use `ruby update_versions.rb` to update `styleName` type to newer `@types/react-native` version(s).